treeverse/lakeFS/docs/integrations/databricks.md

 ### All-Purpose Compute

 Provisioned compute used to analyze data in notebooks.
-You can create, terminate, and restart this compute using the UI, CLI, or REST API.

 When you create a Databricks compute cluster, you can configure it to use lakeFS with the [lakeFS Hadoop Filesystem](./spark.md#lakefs-hadoop-filesystem) (see Databricks installation guide)